When to apply

 If you apply later, the parental leave payment period start date will still be backdated to the date that the child was born or you became the primary carer of the child.
 If you have taken paid leave (such as annual holidays) at the start of your parental leave period, the parental leave payment period start date would be backdated to the day after your paid leave ends.
 If you apply more than 18 weeks after your baby is born your payments will be paid as a lump sum.

 Applications for parental leave payments must be made before:

-- before you return to work (other than for keeping in touch days).
+- you return to work (other than for keeping in touch days).

-Paid parental leave (external link) on the Inland Revenue website has more information.
+Paid parental leave (external link) on the Inland Revenue website has more information and application forms.

 Get your application form for parental leave payments from Inland Revenue and return the completed form to Inland Revenue.

 You will need to choose the right form for your own situation depending on whether:

 - You are an employee or self-employed person applying for a parental leave payment, or